gradiently/fast-research-tutorial/tutorial/README.md

 ## Chanllenges
 * 🏁 You don't have the luxury of `TIME`, research are usually counted in days and hours, not in years.
-* Your chance of bringing your idea to bigger audio isn't fat, yes, you can have your voice, but you usually have to deliver a concept, or prove your idea in minutes. ⏱️
+* Your chance of bringing your idea to bigger audiance isn't fat, yes, you can have your voice, but you usually have to deliver a concept, or prove your idea in minutes. ⏱️
 * Every engineer has ideas, in fact majority of us have duplicating ideas, you uniqueness is a thing you have to earn.
 * Don't imagine you're a trained operative in a mission, there won't be a guy in the chair on your ear piece, and no air assistant to bomb any enemy in your way, usually you do most of the tasks along.